 If parties are not your thing, imagine a different scenario.
 You and your coworkers are staying late in the office to watch a football game.
 The only thing missing is hot pizza with stretchy cheese and a few delicious slices of pepperoni.
 But yet again, you have to ask yourself the very same question:

 Now, instead of scratching your head in despair, you can simply reach for your phone and check out this pizza party calculator.
 With its help, not only will you be able to answer the question of how many pizzas for 30 people, but also how much money everyone owes you!

 How many slices are in a large pizza?

 Before we begin our calculations, let us make a short digression and talk about the number of slices in each pizza.
 Even though our pizza calculator automatically assumes that every pizza will be split into eight pieces, the reality is much more complicated.
 In general, you can expect the following number of slices per pizza:

 - Medium (12"): 8 slices

 - Extra large (16" or more): 12 slices

-Naturally, your local pizza place might have a different approach to slicing pizza than some dudes from Omni Calculator, so make sure to double-check.
+Naturally, your local pizza place might have a different approach to slicing pizza than some dudes from Omni Calculator, so be sure to double-check.
 The struggle is real.

 How many pizzas for 30 people, then?

-Now that you had a look at your local pizza shop's website, let's start with the calculations!
-To find out how much pizza to order, you need to figure out the following details:
+Now that you have had a look at the website of your local pizza shop let's start with the calculations!
+To find out how many pizzas to order, you need to figure out the following details: